In Any Collaboration Data Ownership Is Typically Determined By

 Monitor and Enforce the Agreement

-The collaboration agreement should be monitored regularly to ensure that all parties are complying with its terms.
+The collaboration agreement should be monitored regularly to see to it that all parties are complying with its terms.
 If any violations are detected, they should be addressed promptly and effectively.

 Case Studies